dbt-labs/docs.getdbt.com/website/blog/2022-05-03-making-dbt-cloud-api-calls-using-dbt-cloud-cli.md

 ---

 :::info Different from dbt Cloud CLI
-This is blog explains how to use the Python library, `dbt-cloud-cli` and create a data catalog app with dbt Cloud artifacts.
+This is blog explains how to use the Python library, `dbt-cloud-cli`, and create a data catalog app with dbt Cloud artifacts.
 This is different from the [dbt Cloud CLI](/docs/cloud/cloud-cli-installation), a dbt Cloud-powered tool that allows you to run dbt commands against your dbt Cloud development environment from your local command line.
 :::

 dbt Cloud is a hosted service that many organizations use for their dbt deployments.
 Among other things, it provides an interface for creating and managing deployment jobs.
 When triggered (e.g., cron schedule, API trigger), the jobs generate various artifacts that contain valuable metadata related to the dbt project and the run results.